 Over time, I was absolutely amazed at the difference this daily writing practice made in my students’ writing.
 The effect was not immediate, but by the end of the year it was incredible to see how much more my students’ writing had improved compared to my classes from previous years.

 We were able to accomplish so much more during our actual writing block because it didn’t take as long for students to write.
-And, we were able to incorporate writing more often into all other content areas because writing wasn't a struggle for them anymore!
+And, we were able to do more fun writing activities together because writing wasn't a struggle for them anymore!

 Even better, my students were able to concentrate less on the actual writing and more on improving their writing – paying attention to their grammar, word choice, organization, etc.